Traditional Egyptian Cuisine | 6 Must-Try Foods in Egypt

 Mahshi: Stuffed Vegetables in Egyptian Cooking

 Egyptian cuisine reflects Egypt's long history and cultural diversity.
-Exploring traditional Egyptian food is an essential part of any trip to Egypt.
+Exploring traditional Egyptian food is an essential part of any trip to Egypt and offers a deeper understanding of the country’s heritage.